-As the name suggests, these are black coloured Pomeranians with rust or tan marking.
-The undercoat’s base colour will be lighter than the main colour and points will be black.
-If you have two dogs of the same quality, the rusty darker colour is the preferred option.
+As the name suggests, these are black-colored Pomeranians with rust or tan markings.
+The undercoat’s base color will be lighter than the main color, and the points will be black.
+The rusty darker color is preferred if you have two dogs of the same quality.

 Brown & Tan Pomeranians

 This is generally called Chocolate & Tan, and it covers all shades from the pale beaver with rust or tan right through to the darkest chocolate.
 The points will be brown, and the shade will match that of the coat.

 These poms have rust or tan and blue color.
 The points will be blue and match the coat’s shade.